 Organic business growth tends to create silo’d departments each with their own systems and processes.
 Warehouse staff might track inventory on spreadsheets.
 The accounting department might run on QuickBooks and manually enter handwritten sales orders from the sales team.
 Purchasing might manually enter inventory data into their own database before being able to create purchase orders.

 Multiple systems running on multiple databases is a recipe for disaster.
 The potential for errors multiply as data from one database is manually transferred to another.
 Staff time is wasted on data entry and reporting which becomes a cost burden to the company.
 Essentially the company is operating at a much slower and unproductive pace than it should be.

 Whereas an ERP system integrates every business function into a single database providing complete visibility companywide.
-Information is accessible from every single department, errors are reduced, staff are freed up to perform value add tasks and the company runs at a much higher tempo.
+Information is accessible from every single department, errors are reduced, the staff is freed up to perform value-add tasks and the company runs at a much higher tempo.

 3: Your inventory counts are never accurate